Britannia Yacht Club: Britannia Boat House Club

 After the club outgrew the old mill building, the present club house designed by Edgar Lewis Horwood was opened in 1896 on the present site, on a leased property owned by lumber baron J.R.
 Booth, closer to the Deschênes Rapids.
 A photo of the Britannia Club House, 1896 by William James Topley is in the Library and Archives Canada collection.

 The G.B.
 Greene, known as 'Queen of the River', a double-decked side-wheeler steamer built by the Upper Ottawa Improvement Company in 1896, took up to 250 passengers up the Ottawa River to Chats Falls on daily pleasure excursions.
 Although she was dismantled in 1946, her anchor remains at Britannia Beach today.

 On August 21, 1897, the Club won the third annual regatta.
 In 1898, Britannia Boat House Club's War Canoe beat a team crewed by the Ottawa Canoe Club to win the Canadian National Canoe Championship.
 This race was re-enacted as part of the BYC 125th celebrations on Saturday June 16, 2012.

-In 1899, the Ottawa Electric Railway Company privately financed and built a double street-car Britannia line from Holland Avenue, which was in operation from 1900–1959 with off-peak service of 5 cars per hour to Britannia.
+In 1899, the Ottawa Electric Railway Company privately financed and built a double street-car Britannia line from Holland Avenue, which was in operation from 1900 to 1959 with off-peak service of 5 cars per hour to Britannia.
 Since the street-car operated on Sundays, its recreational developments at Britannia were profitable.
 Large numbers of people took the Britannia-on-the Bay street-car each summer from 1900 to the Second World War to a combined waterfront amusement park, summer resort and commuter village.
-In 1899, the Metropolitan Power Company was formed to construct a power house just north of the Britannia Boathouse Club with a 2000-foot canal to extend to the lower end of the Deschenes Rapids.
-Although the hydroelectric project was abandoned as unfeasible, the unfinished canal was used in 1951 by Past Commodores Thomas G. Fuller and Reginald G. Bruce with labor provided by volunteer Club members as the basis of the BYC protected harbour.
+In 1899, the Metropolitan Power Company was formed to construct a powerhouse just north of the Britannia Boathouse Club with a 2000-foot canal to extend to the lower end of the Deschenes Rapids.
+Although the hydroelectric project was abandoned as unfeasible, the unfinished canal was used in 1951 by Past Commodores Thomas G. Fuller and Reginald G. Bruce with labor provided by volunteer Club members as the basis of the BYC protected harbor.
 Today, the BYC harbor provides 250 wet moorings, fuel and pump out facilities, for both sail and power boats.
-In the late 1800s upon the death of the a Charter member and custodian of the club records, E. Stockton, the administrators of his affairs sent the documents to the Township dump.
+In the late 1800s upon the death of a Charter member and custodian of the club records, E. Stockton, the administrators of his affairs sent the documents to the Township dump.